 10.4 Meta-analysis of dichotomous outcomes

-There are four widely used methods of meta-analysis for dichotomous outcomes, three fixed-effect methods (Mantel-Haenszel, Peto and inverse variance) and one random-effects method (DerSimonian and Laird inverse variance).
-All of these methods are available as analysis options in RevMan.
+There are four widely used methods of meta-analysis for dichotomous outcomes, three fixed-effect methods (Mantel-Haenszel, Peto and inverse variance) and one random-effects method (inverse variance, with different versions available).
+All of the fixed-effect methods are available as analysis options in RevMan, along with a selection of different versions of the inverse-variance method for random-effects meta-analysis (see Section 10.10.4.4).
 The Peto method can only combine odds ratios, whilst the other three methods can combine odds ratios, risk ratios or risk differences.
 Formulae for all of the meta-analysis methods are available elsewhere (Deeks et al 2001).

 Note that having no events in one group (sometimes referred to as ‘zero cells’) causes problems with computation of estimates and standard errors with some methods: see Section 10.4.4.